oinam/notes/design/dieter-rams-good-design.md

-# Dieter Rams’ 10 “Good Design” principles
+# Dieter Rams' 10 "Good Design" Principles

 Dieter Rams is one of the greatest designers of our times.